-The Privacy Code of Practice for Local Government Council Policy The Code makes provision for Council to depart from this principle in the circumstances described below: Council will not disclose personal information relating to an individual's ethnic or racial origin, political opinions, religious or philosophical beliefs, trade union membership, health or sexual activities unless the disclosure is necessary to prevent a serious or imminent threat to the life or health of the individual concerned or 1.
-For the purposes of s.19(2) only, where Council is requested by a potential employer outside New South Wales, it may verify that a current or former employee works or has worked for Council, the duration of that another person.
+The Privacy Code of Council Policy Practice for Local Government The Code makes Council will not disclose personal information relating to provision for Council to an individual's ethnic or racial origin, political opinions, depart from this principle religious or philosophical beliefs, trade union in the circumstances membership, health or sexual activities unless the described below: disclosure is necessary to prevent a serious or imminent threat to the life or health of the individual concerned or 1.
+For the purposes of another person. s.19(2) only, where Council is requested by a potential employer outside New South Wales, it may verify that a current or former employee works or has worked for Council. the duration of that work, and the position occupied during that time.
+This exception shall not permit Council to give an opinion as to that person's suitability for a particular position with any potential employer unless Council is satisfied that the person has provided their consent for Council to provide a reference, which may include an opinion as to that person's suitability for the position for which he/she has applied.